‘An incredibly impressive visit’: TN education commissioner tours Kingsport City Schools, discusses challenges public schools face during COVID-19

 Those challenges pointed out today include the lack of ability to social distance in school buildings, and making sure students are ready for state testing.

-Tennessee Department of Education commissioner Dr. Penny Schwinn visited Dobyns-Bennet High School and DB-Excel, Tuesday to see first-hand how Kingsport City Schools is operating.
+Schwinn visited Dobyns-Bennet High School and DB-Excel Tuesday to see first-hand how Kingsport City Schools is operating.

 Social distancing in school buildings has been a concern for parents.
 Dr. Schwinn said Kingsport City Schools is taking the best approach.